 Debt-to-Burden Ratio

-Regulated by the Central Bank, the debt-to-burden ratio (DBR) is the ratio of total monthly instalment/commitments of credit card, loans or any other committed monthly repayments to the total income of an individual.
+Regulated by the Central Bank, the debt-to-burden ratio (DBR) is the ratio of total monthly installments/commitments of credit cards, loans or any other committed monthly repayments to the total income of an individual.
 In the UAE, the maximum permissible DBR is 50% of an individual’s income, while for pensioners this is 30%.
 This is one of the main factors when deciding whether a particular applicant is eligible for a loan or not.

-Monthly rent: AED 5К (USD 1.3K)
+• Monthly rent: AED 5К (USD 1.3K)

-Car loan: AED 3K (USD 816)
+• Car loan: AED 3K (USD 816)

-Personal loan instalment: AED 1.8K (USD 490)
+• Personal loan installment: AED 1.8K (USD 490)

 Equated Monthly Instalments